jlgabriel/Aerofly-FS4-Bridge/tutorials/tutorial_websocket_copilot_checklist.md

 # Simple Tutorial #7: Co‑Pilot Checklist Dashboard (WebSocket)

 > What we'll build: A browser dashboard that connects to the Bridge via WebSocket and displays comprehensive takeoff/landing checklist items using canonical variables.
-No build tools or frameworks—just one HTML file with detailed explanations.
+Features real-time flight data display, intelligent checklist validation, and detailed explanations of each criterion.
+No build tools or frameworks—just one HTML file with educational content.

 ## Prerequisites
 - Aerofly FS4 with AeroflyBridge.dll installed